 Willingness to implement and promote equal opportunities policies

-With the removal of the skills tests, we will be seeking evidence of a candidate’ proficiency in maths and English.
+With the removal of the skills tests, we will seek evidence of a candidate’ proficiency in maths and English.

 Fees and financial support